 Our family had only lived in Louisiana for a couple of months when we piled into Mama’s Plymouth Duster and headed back to our home state of North Carolina.
 It was the middle of the school year and now I had to be the new kid on the block once again.
 I had seen how classmates treated the new kids before, and it wasn’t pretty.
 Being horribly shy and a hopeless introvert had its disadvantages for this thirteen-year-old.

 I was there less than a month when it happened.
-“It”, meaning a multidimensional experience.
+“It” meaning, a multidimensional experience.

 The day was like any other for me, sitting quietly in the back of the room pretending to be reading while the other kids gathered in their cliques.
 My fourth-period teacher excused me from class a couple of minutes early so I could run a school errand.
-As I walked the long empty hallways, it dawned on me that I could be the first person in the cafeteria for submarine sandwich day!
-Normally the lunch lines were so long I often didn’t eat anything, but today was an opportunity to have lunch with enough time left over to run my errand.
+As I walked the long empty hallways, it dawned on me that I could finally be the first person in the cafeteria for submarine sandwich day!
+Normally the lunch lines were so long I often didn’t eat anything, but today was an opportunity to have lunch with enough time left over to run my errands.

 It was me!